kubernetes/website/content/en/blog/_posts/2020-08-31-increase-kubernetes-support-one-year.md

 ---
 layout: blog
-title: 'Increase Kubernetes Support Window to One Year'
+title: 'Increasing the Kubernetes Support Window to One Year'
 date: 2020-08-31
 slug: kubernetes-1-19-feature-one-year-support
 ---